Crypto News News

 The National Australia Bank (NAB) recently halted the development of an Ethereum-based stablecoin, just over a year after announcing its intention to launch it.

-According to a report, the development team behind the AUDN stablecoin initiative is now associated with a project called Ubiquity.
+According to reports, the development team behind the AUDN stablecoin initiative is now associated with a project called Ubiquity.

 The new stablecoin project, backed by the Australian dollar, is supported by Animoca Brands, Concave, and Merit Circle.